ChristophWenk/PDFSorter/Readme.md

 ## Document Type Configuration
 New document types can be added by creating new configuration files.
 The process is described below.
+Place the files in the directory defined in `settings.config_files_dir`.
+The default is `'../resources/config_files'`.
 ### Configuration File Name
 The configuration file name has to adhere to the scheme below.
 The [Company] and the [Document Type] values have both to be found in the PDF text content.
 This will only be used to select the correct configuration file for the PDF in